-(2) The Respondent or other registered owner may request, by motion to the assigned judge, for the release of any firearm and/or ammunition surrendered pursuant to MR 2.1.8(a).
-Such motion shall be made after the expiration of the Order for Protection.
+- (2) The Respondent or other registered owner may request, by motion to the assigned judge, for the release of any firearm and/or ammunition surrendered pursuant to MR 2.1.9(a).
+Such motion shall be made after the expiration of the Order for Protection. - (3) At the hearing, the judge shall consider the following: - (A) Has the Order for Protection has been extended or made permanent;

-NOTE: Pursuant to the authority granted by 1 GCA § 1606, the reference to Rule 14 was altered to reflect its adoption in the Miscellaneous Rules of the Local Rules of the Superior Court of Guam(3) At the hearing, the judge shall consider the following:

-(A) Has the Order for Protection has been extended or made permanent

-(B) Is the Respondent is subject to any court order that precludes the ownership or possession of firearms and/or ammunition;

-(C) The ownership and registration status of the firearm and/or ammunition;

-(D) Any other factor which, in the sound discretion of the court will justify the release or other disposition of the firearm(s) or ammunition, including but not limited to, the grounds for Respondent's request for release, possible danger for the victim(s), and employment purposes.

-(4) No firearm shall be released by any Judiciary marshal pursuant to this rule unless the Respondent complies with the applicable statutes regarding registration, Chapter 60 of Title 10 of the GCA.

-(5) The Judiciary shall not be held liable for alleged damage or deterioration due to the storage, transportation of any firearm that was surrendered to a marshal pursuant to MR 2.1.8(a).
+- (B) Is the Respondent subject to any court order that precludes the ownership or possession of firearms and/or ammunition; - (C) The ownership and registration status of the firearm and/or ammunition; - (D) Any other factor which, in the sound discretion of the court will justify the release or other disposition of the firearm(s) or ammunition, including but not limited to, the grounds for Respondent's request for release, possible danger for the victim(s), and employment purposes. - (4) No firearm shall be released by any Judiciary Marshal pursuant to this rule unless the Respondent complies with the applicable statutes regarding registration, Chapter 60 of Title 10 of the GCA. - (5) The Judiciary shall not be held liable for alleged damage or deterioration due to the storage, transportation of any firearm that was surrendered to the Marshals pursuant to MR 2.1.9(a).

-NOTE: Pursuant to the authority granted by 1 GCA § 1606, the reference to Rule 14 was altered to reflect its adoption in the Miscellaneous Rules of the Local Rules of the Superior Court of Guam

-MR 2.1.9.
+MR 2.1.10.
 Enforcement of Orders of Protection.

-(a) Orders for Protection.
-Orders of Protection issued by the courts of Guam shall be certified by the Clerk of the Superior Court of Guam, and shall be accorded full faith and credit in all jurisdictions in the United States, including territories, tribes and commonwealths.

-(b) Foreign Orders for Protection.

-(1) A certified copy of an order for protection or restraining order issued in another state or jurisdiction may be filed with the Clerk of Court of the Superior Court of Guam.
-The Clerk of Court shall take the same action upon foreign orders as is taken with orders issued by a court of Guam.

-SOURCE: 19 GCA § 14105 (a).

-(2) Any valid protection order relating to abuse or domestic violence issued in another state, territory, tribe, or commonwealth of the United States, and filed with the Clerk of Court in accordance with subsection (A), shall be afforded full faith and credit by the courts of Guam and enforced as if issued by a court of Guam.
+- (a) Orders of Protection.
+Orders of Protection issued by the courts of Guam shall be certified by the Clerk of the Superior Court of Guam, and shall be accorded full faith and credit in all jurisdictions in the United States, including territories, tribes and commonwealths. - (b) Foreign Orders of Protection. - (1) A certified copy of an order for protection or restraining order issued in another state or jurisdiction may be filed with the Clerk of Court of the Superior Court of Guam.
+The Clerk of Court shall take the same action upon foreign orders as is taken with orders issued by a court of Guam. - (2) Any valid protection order relating to abuse or domestic violence issued in another state, territory, tribe, or commonwealth of the United States, and filed with the Clerk of Court in accordance with subsection MR 2.1., shall be afforded full faith and credit by the courts of Guam and enforced as if issued by a court of Guam. - (3) At the request of a court of another state, or of a person who is affected by or has a legitimate interest in a foreign order for protection, the Clerk of Court shall certify and forward a copy of the foreign order to the requesting party at no cost.

-SOURCE: 19 GCA § 14105 (b).

-(3) At the request of a court of another state, or of a person who is affected by or has a legitimate interest in a foreign order for protection, the Clerk of Court shall certify and forward a copy of the foreign order to the requesting party at no cost.

-SOURCE: 19 GCA § 14105 (c)(2).
+2024 NOTE: Past publications state the sources for this rule as follows: 19 GCA § 14105 (a) for subsection (b)(1); 19 GCA § 14105 (b) for subsection (b)(2); and 19 GCA § 14105 (c)(2) for subsection (b)(3).

-MR 2.1.10.
+MR 2.1.11.
 Protective Order Registry.